jasaw/bbPiCam/README.md

 ### HLS (alternative)

 HLS is short for HTTP Live Streaming.
 HLS is implemented by Apple and only works well on Apple devices and Safari browser.

 HLS support on non-Apple devices or browsers:
 - Android : Broken on most devices.
 At best unreliable.
 - Firefox : Not supported.
 - Chrome : Not supported.
 - VLC : Works but does not automatically reload the playlist.

-HLS also has the disadvantage of high latency, which is unacceptable as a baby monitor.
+HLS also has the disadvantage of high latency, which is unacceptable for a baby monitor.

 To switch to HLS protocol, try:
 ```